Daniel-KM/Omeka-S-module-IiifServer/README.md

 `uv.manifest` can be used to modify the exposed data of a manifest for items and collections.
 For example, it is possible to modify the citation, to remove some metadata or to change the thumbnail.

-* Using Zoomify format

-The Zoomify format is supported since the version 2.2.2 of OpenSeadragon, that is not yet available in the default assets of Omeka.
-Simply build it from the sources and replace the file `application/asset/js/openseadragon/openseadragon.min.js` with it.
-Else, set the mode "IIIF" for images tiled with this format.

 IIIF Server